 A Limited Edition of Peter Miller's A Lifetime of Vermont People, 125 copies signed and numbered and a 8x10 print of Hilary and Alan's Maple tree from the back cover.
 Both are in a clamshell box.
 208 pages, 200 photos.
-This is a collector's item offered only through Kickstarter.Estimated delivery:Ships within the US only
+This is a collector's item offered only through Kickstarter.Estimated delivery:Only ships to: United States

 2 backers Limited (9 left of 11)